IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_events.md

 ---
-title: Handling Events in Angular | IgniteUI for Angular | Infragistics
+title: Handling Angular Events | IgniteUI for Angular | Infragistics
-_description: Learn how to handle events in Angular when migrating from WPF to Angular.
+_description: Learn how Angular events handing works when you migrate from WPF to Angular.
-_keywords: event handling, ignite ui for angular, infragistics
+_keywords: angular events, ignite ui for angular, infragistics
 ---

-## Handling Events in Angular
+## Handling Angular Events

 > [!Video https://www.youtube.com/embed/V1Futz4W400]

-The Angular events are emitted as a response to a user interaction.
-When an Angular event is emitted this triggers the logic contained in the event handler.
+The Angular events are emitted as a response to user interactions.
+When an Angular event is emitted, its event handling logic is executed.
 WPF provides routed events, CLR events, and commands.
 While in Angular, there are DOM events.

 Here is a simple example how you respond to a click event of a button in WPF: